 For the past 25 years people from all around the world have come here, visiting this humble garage.
 Big things have happened here: a large South African company realizing at the time of Nelson Mandela’s release from prison that their main purpose now was to “become the company committed to the renewal of South Africa as an African nation.”
-Or a Swiss company completely rethinking its identity in the social, mobile, global, digital, online gaming and green world.
+Or a Swiss company completely rethinking its identity in the social, mobile, global, digital and green world.
 Our most recent visitors are searching to understand what their industries can become in a world where everything will be smart and connected - in the era of the “Internet of Everything.”
 What kind of future will we build together?
 What will our company stand for in that future?
 What is required of the leaders to unleash the talents of our people?
 These are the kind of dreams and plans that are made in the garage.

 * Believe you can change the world.

 * Work quickly, keep the tools unlocked, work whenever.